zclvcbm/JavaDataMining/README.md

 - Download the source code.
 - Import to Eclipse workspace (Netbeans or any other should work fine too)
-- Add missing libraries:
+- Add missing libraries to build path: (find them in "dependencies" folder)
-   - Javaml-0.1.7.jar
+   - javaml-0.1.7.jar
    - poi-3.13-20150929.jar
    - poi-ooxml-3.13-20150929.jar